Special Programs

 For many health professions programs, students apply for admission more than a year in advance of matriculation.
 Most Columbia students take time between undergraduate and health profession school and thus wait to apply to these schools until after graduating.
 Students who are interested in going directly on to health professional school following graduation should complete all prerequisite courses which will prepare them for application by the end of the junior year.

-Students planning to apply to medical or dental school should meet with preprofessional advisers prior to application and plan to obtain a Premedical Advisory Committee letter as part of their application.
-A Premedical Advisory Committee application is made available each year in December.
+Students planning to apply to medical or dental school should meet with preprofessional advisers prior to application and plan to go through the Premedical Advisory Committee process the year they plan to apply.
 For more information regarding this process, please consult with a preprofessional adviser in the Berick Center for Student Advising (preprofessional@columbia.edu).

 Clinical and Research Exposure